Learn More About the Families that We Serve

 It all seemed so unreal when our family was chosen.
 My kids will have a home again.
 A real kitchen that we can cook together in.
 A home with real heat and endless water.
 A new home to grow up in and create memories.
 I can rest easier knowing Habitat for Humanity has given my family this opportunity.
 I am forever grateful for everyone involved in this process and making this dream come true.

-Meet The Reyes-Medina Family - House #78
+The Reyes-Medina Family

 Hello, we are the Reyes-Medina family.
 The last few years have been a roller coaster of events that has transformed our family.
 I am Marilu Medina, (Mom) and was born and raised in Southern Oregon and have lived in Talent pretty much my entire life, until the Almeda fire changed all of that.
 My husband, (Moi) was a long time resident of Ashland before meeting me.
 We married and lived in Talent.
 I have two boys in high school, (Erik and David).
 One son in heaven, (Lukas) and two, two year old twin girls, (Natalia and Sophia).